Women in Sudan: Gender-related legislation

-The legal system of Sudan is pluralistic: Sharia (Islamic religious law), civil, and customary law have coexisted for nearly a century.
+Since 1983, the legal system of Sudan is pluralistic: Sharia (Islamic religious law), civil, and customary law have coexisted for nearly a century.

 As of 2013, Sudan was one of only six countries in the world that had not signed the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 CEDAW is an international convention adopted in 1979 by the United Nations General Assembly.
 This international bill of rights for women sets basic standards that must be implemented to promote gender equality.
 Sudan's stance at the time indicated the lack of importance of gender equality.

 In November 2019, Abdalla Hamdok's transitional government repealed all laws restricting women's freedom of dress, movement, association, work and study.
 On 22 April 2020, the Sovereignty Council of Sudan issued an amendment to its criminal legislation, which declares that anyone who performs Female Genital Mutilation (FGM) either in a medical establishment or elsewhere will be punished by three years' imprisonment and a fine.